Resilient, Inclusive and Sustainable Environments

 In natural resources sectors and contexts, preventing and addressing GBV is critical for healthy and sustainable environments as well as for realizing women’s empowerment and gender equality outcomes.
-The RISE Challenge uniquely identifies and implements interventions to reduce and prevent GBV in environmental programming and environment-related projects.
+The RISE grants challenge uniquely identifies and implements interventions to reduce and prevent GBV in environmental programming and environment-related projects.

 Building knowledge.
 Informing action.

-Meet the nine winners of USAID’s RISE Challenge.
+Meet the nine winners of USAID’s RISE grants challenge.
 These projects do critical work in Colombia, the Democratic Republic of Congo, Fiji, Guatemala, Kenya, Peru, Uganda, and Vietnam.
 The activities are designed to address GBV in environmental contexts and generate learning and evidence on promising interventions.

-This challenge supports organizations to innovatively adapt and implement promising or proven practices that have been used to effectively prevent and respond to GBV in other sectors to environmental programming.
+The 2020-2021 the RISE grants challenge winners are supported to incentivize organizations to adapt and implement promising or proven practices that have been used to effectively prevent and respond to GBV in other sectors to environmental programming.

-The challenge draws insights from other development and humanitarian sectors that have proven or promising practices to address GBV.
-It incentivizes partnerships between environmental organizations, local communities, indigenous peoples organizations, and gender and GBV experts who can help bridge knowledge gaps and work to build an evidence base of effective GBV interventions.
+These rounds of the RISE grants challenge draw insights from other development and humanitarian sectors that have proven or promising practices to address GBV.
+It spurs partnerships between environmental organizations, local communities, indigenous peoples organizations, and gender and GBV experts who can help bridge knowledge gaps and work to build an evidence base of effective GBV interventions.
 Under AGENT, IUCN provides targeted and specific technical support while distilling and sharing experiences from RISE to inform environmental programming.

 To ensure you get up-to-the minute details, please sign up for news updates.